Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 Group CBT can be an effective approach to address these issues, fostering healthier coping mechanisms and providing the opportunity for peer support.

-Mood disorders such as bipolar disorder can greatly benefit from group CBT.
+Mood disorders such as bipolar disorder (BD), previously known as manic depression, can benefit from group CBT.
+Research suggests that persons struggling with BD can gain an improved quality of life.

-In these cases, the focus lies on stabilizing mood swings, improving emotional regulation, and enhancing interpersonal relationships.
+In these cases, CBT supports the individual to gain a better understanding of one’s thoughts, perceptions, and relational behavior.
+This is in support of stabilizing mood and emotions, improving emotional regulation, and enhancing interpersonal relationships.

-Group CBT can effectively complement other treatment modalities and proves to be a vital resource in maintaining long-term stability.
+Group CBT can effectively complement other treatment modalities and proves to be a supportive resource in maintaining long-term stability.

 Treatment of personality disorders like borderline personality disorder can also incorporate group CBT.